ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_cli/yamles_cli_encryption.md

 {
-"title": "Encrypt YAML configuartion using CLI", "linkTitle": "Encrypt YAML configuartion using CLI", "weight":"70",
+"title": "Encrypt YAML configuration using CLI", "linkTitle": "Encrypt YAML configuration using CLI", "weight":"70",
 "date": "2020-11-11",
 "description": "Learn how to use the YAML configuration CLI to encrypt, decrypt, and re-encrypt a YAML configuration."